 When you are maintaining a starter, you don’t have to keep as much as is called for in most bread recipes that use a natural yeast starter.
 Keeping a lot more than you need is a waste of flour.

 For that reason, we build on our vigorous starter so we have enough for the bread recipe.
-That’s called a Levain.
-Any leftover Levain becomes our new starter so we want to make sure that we have enough leftover.
+Any leftover starter becomes our new starter so we want to make sure that we have enough leftover (1 tablespoon).

-How do I know how much Levain to make?
+How do I know how much active Starter to make?

 The recipe will usually tell you how much you need.
 They may say starter but it’s the same remember?

-If your recipe calls for 150 grams of Starter or Levain, the night before I will mix up 1 tablespoon of my mature starter, 150 grams of filtered water, and 150 grams of my flour mix.
+If your recipe calls for 150 grams of Starter, the night before I will mix up 1 tablespoon of my mature starter, 150 grams of filtered water, and 150 grams of my flour mix.

-After I measure out the amount of starter (Levain) that I need to mix my dough, I will take a tablespoon of my Levain for my maintenance starter and feed it with the filtered water and flour mix.
+After I measure out the amount of starter that I need to mix my dough, I will take a tablespoon of my Starter for my maintenance starter and feed it with the filtered water and flour mix.

 Let it sit out at room temperature for about 30 minutes and then refrigerate it if you’re not going to be baking with it right away.

-Once you mix up your Levain, let it sit for about 8 hours.
-Most of the time I’ll mix up my Levain before I go to bed and then the next morning mix my dough.
+Once you mix up your starter, let it sit for about 4 to 6 hours.
+Most of the time I’ll mix up my starter before I go to bed and then the next morning mix my dough.

 Put a small amount of water in a bowl and do a float test.
 Drop some Levain into the water.
 If it floats it’s ready.
-Levain is aerated by wild yeast activity that produces carbon dioxide making it float.
+The activated starter is aerated by wild yeast activity that produces carbon dioxide making it float.
+When the temperature is cooler I’ve had to test mine again after 30 minutes.
+Just place it in a warm area and let it build a little longer.

 If it doesn’t float cover it and place it in a warm place 73°-75°F for another 30 minutes and test it again.
-Ultimately, if it doesn’t work discard half the Levain, add 100gr warm water and 100gr flour mix.
+Ultimately, if it doesn’t work discard half the Starter, add 100 grams warm water and 100 grams flour mix.
 Cover it and set it in a warm area for 2 hours and then retest it again.

-If your Levain is thin, it could be because you allowed the starter to ferment for too long before trying to use it, you will have to feed it again before you can use it.
+If your starter is thin, it could be because you waited too long and it’s used up the sugar needed to make it bubbly.
+You will have to feed it again before you can use it.

-Tip: To create a warm environment I will often briefly heat up a cup of water in the microwave and then put the container containing the Levain in the microwave where it’s warm and moist.
+Tip: To create a warm environment I will often briefly heat up a cup of water in the microwave and then put the container containing the starter in the microwave where it’s warm and moist.
 You don’t want it too hot, however.
+Place it on top of the refrigerator (heat rises).
 You can also just turn the light on in your oven and set it in there.

 Many bakers will use a “proof box” which maintains a constant temperature for your starter and dough.
 I use my microwave like a proof box.